Selberg orthogonality for half-integral weight modular forms: Abstract

 The Keating--Snaith conjecture for orthogonal families may be viewed as analogous to a Gaussian distribution with a negative mean, and the possibility that mixed moments resemble a composition of independent moments, these two insights were combined and applied in Lester and Radziwi{\l\l}'s proof of quantum unique ergodicity for half-integral weight automorphic forms, via Soundararajan's method under the Generalized Riemann Hypothesis (GRH).
 This observation also yields a crucial and nontrivial saving in the resolution of certain arithmetic problems.

-Inspired by this, we select a series of typical mixed orthogonal families of $L$-functions: $\mathrm{GL}_2$ quadratic twisted families.
-Under the assumptions of the GRH and the Generalized Ramanujan Conjecture, we prove upper bound estimates for their moments and present the following three arithmetic applications:
+Inspired by this, we select a series of typical mixed orthogonal families of $L$-functions: $\mathrm{GL}_2$ quadratic twisted families, Gao and Zhao established a sharp upper bound by building upon Harper's method, and one can replace square-free numbers with primes in this argument.
+Under the assumptions of the GRH and the Generalized Ramanujan Conjecture, we present the following three arithmetic applications:

+i) The decorrelation of Fourier coefficients of half-integral weight modular forms, specifically, a variant of Selberg orthogonality for distinct half-integral weight modular forms.

-i) The decorrelation of automorphic periods averaged over imaginary quadratic fields.
+ii) The decorrelation of automorphic periods averaged over prime imaginary quadratic fields.